sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # TLDR;
 * This TLDR; section assumes:
-    * you know what an language server is and what it might be good for
+    * you know what a language server is and what it might be good for
     * you know what the nvim-lspconfig plugin is and what it's for
     * you can install a perl module from cpan
     * you can install a neovim plugin